Updated 08/22/24 This newsletter is updated as the economy and situations change.

-#1, Supply and demand.
-This ratio is most easily viewed by what is referred to as months of inventory.
+Reading the supply and demand ratio in housing– This is most easily viewed by what is referred to as months of inventory.
 That’s the number of homes actively listed on MLS, for sale today in any given area, (the supply), compared to the number of homes that have sold and closed escrow over the past 30 days in that same area, (the demand).
 The lower this number, the more likely prices will go up and the higher the number is the more likely prices will come down.
 This can also be viewed by how long the average home takes to sell in a given city.
 My near three decade experience has shown me that at or below one month of inventory prices go up 10 to 20% a year.
 At or below two months inventory they still go up but more conservatively, typically under 10%.
 Three months of inventory is about the breakeven point where if homes go up in price it is only enough to parallel inflation.
 At four months of inventory there is a slight decline in prices at least relevant to inflation.
 The worst I’ve seen is the 2005 through 2009 recession.
-There were so many homes for sale, upwards of 27 months of inventory, in some cities, depending on the city, home prices dropped between 25% and 80% in value.
+There were so many homes for sale, from 8 months of inventory to 27 months of inventory, depending on the city, that home prices dropped between 25% and 80% in value over a two-year period.

 High inflation is bad because it makes your money near worthless but moderate inflation is good.
 If you own real estate and are leveraged with a mortgage, a percentage of your house will be paid off by inflation.
 Example: If you buy a $500,000 house with $100,000 down and owe $400,000 you essentially own 20% of your home and the bank owns 80%.
 If your house doubles in value to $1,000,000 you would still only owe $400,000 which would then only be 40% of the value of your home.
 You then effectively own 60% of your home and your bank owns only 40%.
 Inflation paid off 40% of your home for you.
 That’s real profit.
 AND… If in years to come, because the dollar is worth less, each dollar you owe should be easier to earn, making your balance easier to pay off!
 That’s a double win.
 Example: people who bought their homes 15 or 20 years ago have a small monthly mortgage payment by today’s standards.